CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Requirements:** Defeat 5 Skuppa's Giant Marionette and 5 Untu Golem
 - **Rewards:** 25 Shrine Stones
 - **Recommendations:** This is the second-easiest quest in this area, and you'll end up with 75 Shrine Stones including the ones you net from battles.
 Go for it!

+### Stingy Surprise - Balance

+- **Location:** Floating City of Balance
+- **Unlocked by:** Balance MQ1/ Help From A Master
+- **Type:** Battle
+- **Requirements:** Defeat 30 Nuig
+- **Rewards:** Wardrobe: River Grass Skirt
+- **Recommendations:** On one hand: that's a lot of Nuig, and a lot of Water Masks to battle them.
+On the other hand: that is a lovely skirt.
+Consider picking up this one at the same time as Elemental Powers and Venomous Villains and the start of Main Quest 3, and then you can knock out 30 Nuig and never touch them again.

 ### Stone City Chaos - SC